-Just over 59 percent of the market share of content management systems belong to WordPress.
+Just over 59% of the market share of content management systems belong to WordPress.
 This is partly because of how easy the system is to use in terms of managing content and tools.

 Today, I’m going to share a few WordPress SEO tips for using those tools as well as other elements to drive traffic.
 If you’re serious about building a website for the purpose of engaging the audience, pay close attention.